pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/04_Redirects.md

 # URLs based on Redirects

-To use this feature please enable the `SEOBundle` in your bundles.php file.
+To use this feature please enable the `PimcoreSeoBundle` in your bundles.php file.

 ## Introduction
 Redirects are a useful feature of Pimcore for directing the user to the correct pages - may it be for marketing URLs,